 Share a lunch in the shade

 Energy Field evolved out of a combined planning and engineering effort by Anaheim Public Utilities and the City of Anaheim's Community Services Department.
-Anaheim Public Utilities staff secured a $350,000 grant to help fund the project, the maximum amount available from the California Parks Department’s Land and Water Conservation Fund.
+Anaheim Public Utilities staff secured a grant to help fund the project from the California Parks Department’s Land and Water Conservation Fund.

 A closer look at Energy Field reveals just how much it has to offer the surrounding community in a relatively small space.
 In the northeast corner are a group of 6 solar arrays, which also provide cover for the picnic tables and toddler play area – shown in the photo shading the dedication ceremonies.
 Integrated into the top of these shelters are solar electric panels that quietly and cleanly convert sunlight into electricity for the grid.